1. PERSONAL FINANCE

 Annual percentage rate (APR)

-A mortgage with an initial fixed-rate period, after which the rate goes up or down yearly depending on the market.
+An ARM is a mortgage with an initial fixed-rate period, after which the rate goes up or down yearly depending on the market.
+You usually get to keep that fixed introductory rate for six months to 10 years, depending on your lender.

 Balloon payment